bielcardona/BTC_fixed_h/README.md

-# Supplementary files for "On binary tree-child phylogenetic networks with a fixed number of hybrid nodes"
+# Supplementary files for "Counting and Enumerating Tree-Child Networks and Their Subclasses"
-## By G. Cardona
+## By G. Cardona and L. Zhang

 If you have `pipenv` installed, the requirements can be installed by executing `pipenv install`.
 Notice however that `graphviz` must be installed previously.
 Once installed, the jupyter